do vets recommend collars or harnesses 1

 Veterinary recommendations

-Veterinarians are a wealth of knowledge when it comes to deciding on the best accessories for your dog.
-By consulting with your veterinarian, you can receive personalized recommendations based on your dog’s specific needs.
+Veterinarians are a wealth of knowledge when deciding on the best accessories for your dog.
+You can receive personalized recommendations based on your dog’s specific needs by consulting with your veterinarian.

 Considerations for Choosing Harnesses